-Faculty who submit an Explore Phase entry on HeroX and meet eligibility requirements become faculty competitors and are given free access to several resources to help them refine their ideas and learning materials.
+Faculty who submit an Explore Phase entry on HeroX and meet eligibility requirements become faculty competitors.

 The Explore Phase is intended to support participants who are excited to implement entrepreneurship and/or commercialization activities but may not have deep integration of energy technology commercialization or entrepreneurship activities in their home institution.
 As such, these participants may need the resources provided by the Explore Phase to create an implementation plan.